EternityForest/WBTV/README.md

 WBTVClock_get_time()

-Returns a struct with two fields, one is a 64 bit unix timestamp, the other a 32 bit unsigned binary fraction part of the current time.
+Returns a struct called a WBTV_Time_t with two fields, one is a 64 bit unix timestamp, the other a 32 bit unsigned binary fraction part of the current time.

 WBTVClock_error